-- Connect with nature whether it’s relaxing on the beach or just throwing a blanket out in your back yard where you can list to the birds and feel the warmth of the sun on your face.
+- Connect with nature whether it’s relaxing on the beach or just throwing a blanket out in your back yard where you can listen to the birds and feel the warmth of the sun on your face.

 - Use the help of technology by asking Alexa to play nature sounds, binaural beats or read you a sleep story.
 Download an app like Calm or Headspace to help you turn off those to do lists.

 - Prepare a space in your home to encourage deep relaxation.
 Add calming décor, soft pillows and fuzzy blankets.

 Not all causes of fatigue are treatable on your own.
 If you are experiencing persistent fatigue, it’s important to discuss it with your doctor to eliminate other underlying causes and to create a plan to alleviate it.
 Try your best to avoid getting discouraged.
 As you treat and prevent your migraine attacks, your symptoms of fatigue should improve with it.

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.